Alenael/Dx2WikiWriter/Dx2WikiWriter/ReadMe.txt

 Logging Into Wiki Via App for Auto Upload
 1. Open included Dx2WikiWriter.exe.config file and change the value of the key username to your Wiki's Username
-2. Create new environment variable called password with the value of your password for the Wiki.
+2. Create new environment variable called dx2WikiPassword with the value of your password for the Wiki.
 3. Open Dx2 Wiki Writer and Click Logger.
 You should see a message that you have been logged in (Could take just a moment to appear) and the bottom at top right turns to 'Upload to Wiki'.
 If it says 'Retry' login failed and you must have incorrect username/password.